The Board of Directors, either directly or through its committees,

 with customer complaints; and

-- assists the Board in liaising with the shareholder.
+- Assists the Board of Directors in liaising with the principal shareholder.

 The Investment Committee: